ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ### A Note about becoming a team member
 {: #vpc-tg-dns-iam-iam_become}

 It is possible to populate each team's access group with users.
 But rather than creating users, this tutorial will create a service ID in each team's access group.
-You are the administrator and will **become** a member of the different access groups by using the api key for the service ID for the team.
+You are the administrator and will **become** a member of the different access groups by using the API key for the service ID for the team.
 The service ID names are `${basename}-x` where x is network, shared, application1 and application2.
 Later you will populate a `local.env` file in each team's directory with contents similar to this:
    ```sh
    export TF_VAR_ibmcloud_api_key=0thisIsNotARealKeyALX0vkLNSUFC7rMLEWYpVtyZaS9
    ```
-In each step when you cd into a team directory you will be reminded to execute: `source local.env`
+In each step when you `cd` into a team directory you will be reminded to execute: `source local.env`

 Terraform will be used to create the resources.
 Open `admin/main.tf` and notice the `provider ibm` clause and the reference to the `ibmcloud_api_key` initialized from the environment variable: